Pandemic Theatre doesn't play by the rules.

 He attended the University of Toronto, obtaining the first ever combined H.B.A in Drama & International Relations, and went on to study Communications & Cultural Studies at a graduate level at both Ryerson and York Universities focussing on the aesthetics of resistance.
 Also, he is also an award winning public speaker and debater- and as such, despite many run-ins with law enforcement (Pandemic related and otherwise - funny story!) he's yet to be arrested.

 For Jiv's rarely used blog, check out : jivparasram.wordpress.com

 Tom Arthur Davis (Artistic Director)

-Outside of Pandemic, Tom is a Core Member of The Wrecking Ball, a Co-Founder of Collective Studio & Events Space, the TENT Program Director for the Toronto Fringe Festival, the former Youth Outreach Coordinator and Emerging Producer (also for the Fringe), a regular contributor to Pressgang Theatre‘s storytelling series, and an avid supporter of the Oxford Comma.
+Outside of Pandemic, Tom works with the Toronto Fringe as the director of TENT, a program designed to provide emerging theatre artists with the tools to produce their own work.
+He is also a core member of The Wrecking Ball, a co-founder of Collective Studio & Events Space, the former Outreach Coordinator & Emerging Producer (also for the Fringe), and an avid supporter of the Oxford Comma.